Biography of Frederica M. Williams

 She attended the London School of Accountancy, passed the examinations of the Institute of Chartered Secretaries and Financial Administrators, United Kingdom, and was elected fellow of the Institute.
 She obtained a graduate certificate in Administration and Management from the Harvard University Extension School and a Master in Business Administration with a concentration in Finance from Anna Maria College in Paxton, Mass.
 She passed the exams of the Institute of Administrative Management (United Kingdom) with distinction and has participated in several Executive Education programs at the Harvard University Business School.
 She is also a fellow of the National Association of Corporate Directors.

-Williams also finds time to serve others in her community as a member of the Board of Trustees for the Dana Farber Cancer Institute, the Massachusetts League of Community Health Centers, and the Boston Health Net.
+Williams also finds time to serve others in her community as a member of the Board of Trustees for the Dana Farber Cancer Institute.
 She is a member of the International Women’s Forum, Massachusetts Women’s Forum, Women Business Leaders of the U.S. Health Care Industry Foundation, a Fellow of the National Association of Corporate Directors, and is an Independent Director of Eversource, NYSE (ES, parent company of NStar), the largest utility system in New England.